Bank Night Workers

 We need you to be reliable, hardworking and most importantly have passion and love for the work you do.
-Experience working within care services is beneficial however if you are completely new to care please call us to talk about opportunities.
-If you do not have a current DBS we are offering a FREE DBS* to all staff that join us throughout September.
+Experience working within care services is essential.
+If you do not have a current DBS we are offering a FREE DBS* to all staff that join us throughout January.

 What to expect from us at FPR Group

 - Competitive hourly rate of pay

 - Holiday Pay

 - Ongoing training opportunities

 - Flexible working patterns - Choose your own!

 Vacancies are subject to satisfactory DBS and reference checks.

 FPR Group is committed to equality in the workplace and is an equal opportunity employer.
 FPR Group is acting as an Employment Business in relation to this vacancy

 If you feel that this opportunity would suit, click APPLY NOW!